Secrets Behind The Pointe Shoes

-- We did our yearly Mcawly sisters exchange- we exchanged a few gifts from 3 different categories of things.
+- We did our yearly Mcawly sisters’ exchange – we exchanged a few gifts from three different categories of things.

 - We had lunch at a place our parents picked.
-They set up a hunt for us every year and we needed to crack codes, and sometimes puzzles.
+They set up a hunt for us every year and we had to crack codes, and sometimes puzzles.